 Aqua was the brainchild of Alicia Apfel based on her belief that South Florida needed an organization for and by LGBTQ women.
 Alison Burgos, the founder of Aqua Girl [a women’s festival fundraiser], had already been donating the proceeds from Aqua Girl to a women’s committee, led by Alicia Apfel, at the Human Rights Foundation.
 Alicia gathered local lesbian leaders to create the Women’s Fund in 2004.
 She recruited Alison, Cindy Brown, Vivian La Madrid, Elizabeth Schwartz, Robin Schwartz and Martha Sternberg as the initial board.

 In 2007, the organization changed its name to Aqua Foundation for Women.

 Initially Aqua took a portion of the proceeds from Aqua Girl and started a grants program to support projects that beneﬁt causes that matter to LGBTQ women.
 We have funded hundreds of thousands of dollars to projects supporting issues such as LGBTQ youth who are homeless or at risk, women’s health, research, the ﬁlm festival, and general funds many of South Florida’s local LGBTQ organizations.

 In 2007, the scholarship/mentor program was created to expand and develop South Florida’s LBGT leaders.
 This program was designed to assist LGBTQ women with higher education AND TO guide and encourage them to become leaders within our community.

-Both programs have provided over $800,000 to the South Florida community.
+Both programs have provided close to a million dollars to the South Florida community.

 Aqua Foundation for Women